YangChiayin/Prisonsphere/README.md

-# PrisonSphere - AI-Driven Prison Management System 🚀
+# PrisonSphere - AI-Driven Prison Management System 🚀dd

 **PrisonSphere** is an AI-powered **Prison Management System (PMS)** designed to modernize and automate the inmate management process in correctional facilities.
 This full-stack web application aims to replace outdated, manual systems by introducing **automated reporting, rehabilitation progress tracking, and role-based access control**.